ajisilabs/wiseconnect/examples/snippets/ble/ble_heart_rate_profile/readme.md

 ```

 The desired parameters are provided below.
 User can also modify the parameters as per their needs and requirements

+   Opermode command parameters are configured for the application as needed.

 - `RSI_BLE_HEART_RATE_UUID` refers to the attribute value of the newly created service.